chubaquelo/chubaquelo/README.md

 ### Hello there 👋 I'm Sergio Obolevich

-I'm a self taugth web developer with more than 10 years of experience in web developing and e-commerce.
+I'm a self taugth web developer with more than 10 years of experience in web developing and e-commerce as freelancer.<br>
-I have plenty of experience using e-commerce platforms, CRM, ERP and wordpress, helping customers get their businesses online.
+I have experience using e-commerce platforms, CRM, ERP and wordpress, helping customers get their businesses online.

 I'm actually upgrading my programming skills with the Microverse program.